top of page

 3. Return to Omote > Get another Code.

-It turns a passive customer into an active player.
+This approach turns a passive customer into an active player.

-The Results: 50,000 Minutes of Brand Immersion through Omote's branded mobile games
+The Results: 50,000 Minutes of Brand Immersion through Omote's Branded Mobile Games

 Island exploration to harvest fresh ingredients